FOSSBilling/locale/readme.md

 If we think think the language is relevant and will be used by a significant number of users, we will add it to Crowdin and you can start translating.
 A language will be considered relevant if there is an existing userbase that's using the language and willing to contribute to the translations in the long run.

+## Release Tags

+Translation releases are generated automatically and are tagged using the MD5 hash of the `messages.pot` file, allowing users to find and update to the most recent translations that match their FOSSBilling version.

 ## Maintenance

 ### Building the .MO files